mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 might encounter.

 * **GHC does not attempt to verify whether RHS has the same meaning as LHS**.
-It's responsibility of the programmer to ensure that the rules do not change the meaning of the expressions!
+It is the responsibility of the programmer to ensure that the rules do not change the meaning of the expressions.
 An example of a rule that may seem obviously correct could be something like this:

   ```haskell
   {-# RULES